What are the Differences?

 A heliport is the most complex of the three.
 Think of it as an airport specifically designed for helicopters.

 - Location: These can be standalone structures, or part of larger airports.

 - Features: A heliport consists of one or more helipads but also includes facilities like fueling stations, maintenance areas, and often, a control tower.
 They might also feature waiting areas for passengers and other associated amenities.

 - Usage: Heliports support helicopter traffic in densely populated areas or act as central hubs for chopper activities, such as news or medical transport helicopters.

-While helipads, helidecks, and heliports all serve the primary function as helicopter pads, their specific features, locations, and usages vary.
-It’s essential to understand these distinctions, especially if you’re in an industry related to aviation or planning infrastructure that involves one of these landing areas.
+While helicopter landing pads such as helipads, helidecks, and heliports all serve the primary function as helicopter pads, their specific features, locations, and usages vary.
+It’s essential to understand these distinctions, especially if you’re in an industry related to aviation or planning infrastructure that involves one of these helicopter landing pads.
 Remember, the fundamental purpose remains the same, but the context and nuances make all the difference.